Igala people: Igala Kingdom

-History
+Igalaland

 The word anẹ̀ Igala means Igalaland is regarded to be the territory where the people are speaking the Igala language.
 The early settlement in the Igala kingdom were founded by the ancestors of the people now known as the Igala-Mela with traditions that means "the nine Igala".
-The efunyi or ofigbeli was a large unit of settlement consisting of two or more several headsteads under their am'onofe -unyi, the family heads.
+The efunyi or ofigbeli was a large unit of settlement consisting of two or more clans under their am'onofe -unyi, the family heads.
 In these primary settlements, membership was strictly based on agnatic kinship ties such as Am'om'onobule, the am'ana, the in-laws, the am'adu, the domestic slaves were absorbed into the settlement on the understanding that they accepted their social and political limitations in certain issues.